Coronavirus Updates and Resources

 At the direction of Governor Northam, the Virginia State Police will not be enforcing expired inspection stickers from now through at least July 31, 2020.

-Governor Northam announced at his here) that his administration, in collaboration with the Virginia Housing Development Authority, has created StayHomeVirginia.com, a website for housing-centered information about programs, services and resources to help those who have experienced job or income loss and other impacts due to COVID-19.
+Governor Northam's administration, in collaboration with the Virginia Housing Development Authority, has created StayHomeVirginia.com, a website for housing-centered information about programs, services and resources to help those who have experienced job or income loss and other impacts due to COVID-19.
 This includes guidance on how to work with landlords, financial institutions and others to sustainably utilize temporary eviction and foreclosure protections during this crisis.
 Ultimately, StayHomeVirginia.com is a tool to help you make the best, most-informed choices so they can stay healthy, stay financially secure, and stay home.
-COVID-19 briefing (which you can watch by clicking

 Alexandria City residents, please contact the Department of Community and Human Services at 703-746-5700.